wlonk/arcadia/index.rst

      can do?
 What are the basic moves, what the peripheral?
 Perhaps just a small "you may want to try for these outcomes first" on each character sheet?
+   + Idea: list the basic outcomes on the sheet inside, highlight particularly relevant ones for each social role.

  * Essays: